SecuritySynapse/program-tracing-starter/writing/reflection.md

 suite.
 You cannot use projects that you created for a class at Allegheny College;
 you must use real-world projects created by external software developers.

+_Reminder: Select diverse programs to ensure a comprehensive evaluation._

+## Run the `programtracer` Tool

+TODO: Execute the `programtracer` tool on each of the selected Python programs and its test suite.
+Ensure that the tool generates a trace file in the specified format (i.e., plaintext, CSV, or JSON).
+Create a directory called `traces` and save all of your trace files in this directory.
+Make sure that it is clear which of the five projects you used as subjects to conduct your program tracing resulted in each of the trace files.

+_Reminder: Verify that the trace files are generated correctly for each program._

+## Verify the Trace Output

+TODO: For each selected program and its test suite, manually inspect the majority of the trace file to verify that it accurately records the program's execution.
+Check that the trace includes details such as executed instructions, variable values, and any other relevant runtime information.
+Provide a checklist of the steps that you followed to verify the trace output, indicating whether or not you were able to verify the trace output at each step.

+_Reminder: Ensure the trace files are accurate and complete._

+## Analyze the Trace

+TODO: Using a table in Markdown, for each selected program and its test suite, use the `programtracer` tool's analysis features to gather information about the trace.
+This includes:
+- The number of instructions in the trace.
+- The number of times each instruction was executed.
+- The number of times variables were accessed by instructions.
+- The number of unique values stored in the variables accessed by the instructions.

+_Reminder: Document the analysis results for each program._

+## Compare Traces

+TODO: After making a change to the source code of each Python program, run the `programtracer` tool on it.
+Compare the traces that arise from this modified program and the original to identify the similarities and differences in their execution behavior.
+Provide excerpts of the program traces and an analysis of them to confirm whether or nor your `programtracer` tool can surface enough information that would help you to characterize the differences in program behavior.

+_Reminder: Highlight key differences and similarities in the traces._

+## Efficiency Analysis

+TODO: For each selected program and its test suite, time the execution of the `programtracer` tool when it is completing tasks such as creating the trace, saving the trace, and analyzing the trace.
+Record the size of the trace files when stored in memory and on disk.

+_Reminder: Record performance metrics and trace file sizes._

+## Collect Data

+Collect all relevant data from the analysis and efficiency measurements.
+Ensure that the data is well-organized and clearly labeled and add it to this reflection document.

+_Reminder: Organize and label all collected data clearly._

+## Report Results

+Summarize the findings from the experiment in this report.
+The report should include:
+- An overview of the selected Python program and test suite.
+- A description of the trace output and its verification.
+- Results from the trace analysis, including any notable patterns or insights.
+- A comparison of different traces, highlighting key differences.
+- Efficiency analysis results, including performance metrics and trace file sizes.
+- Any challenges encountered during the experiment and how they were addressed.

+_Reminder: Provide a comprehensive summary of your findings and insights._

 ### Take Home Points

 TODO: Provide a two to three sentence statement about the key takeaways from